awsdocs/aws-kms-developer-guide/doc_source/limits.md

 If you use a [support case](https://console.aws.amazon.com/support/home) to increase your CMK limit, you might also need to request an increase in the number of aliases\.

-## Key Policy Document Size: 32 KB<a name="key-policy-limit"></a>

-The maximum length of each key policy document is 32 KB \(32,768 bytes\)\.
-If the document exceeds this length, operations that use the key policy document to set or change the key policy fail\.
-If you must exceed this limit, create a [support case](https://console.aws.amazon.com/support/home)\.

-A [key policy document](key-policies.md#key-policy-overview) is a collection of policy statements in JSON format\.
-The statements in the key policy document determine who has permission to use the CMK and how they can use it\.
-You may also use IAM policies and grants to control access to the CMK, but every CMK must have a key policy document\.

-You can create a key policy document by using the [default view](key-policy-modifying.md#key-policy-modifying-how-to-console-default-view) or [policy view](key-policy-modifying.md#key-policy-modifying-how-to-console-policy-view) in the AWS Management Console, or by using the [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html) API operation\.
-All of these techniques involve an underlying key policy document\.

 ## Grants per CMK: 10,000<a name="grants-per-key"></a>

 Each [customer managed CMK](concepts.md#customer-cmk) can have up to 10,000 grants, including the grants created by [AWS services that are integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration)\.
 This limit does not apply to [AWS managed CMKs](concepts.md#aws-managed-cmk)\.